BenEli1/BenEli1/README.md

 👨‍🎓 I’m currently learning Computer Science at Bar-Ilan University.

-💻 Looking for a part-time job or internship opportunities.
+💻 Looking for a part-time job or internship opportunities as a Software Developer.

 👯 I’m looking to collaborate with other content creators.